 Fifth Season Financial

-Through its Funds for Living and Giving (FLAG) Program, Fifth Season Financial allows those affected by pancreatic cancer to receive a large cash advance from their life insurance policy while keeping the policy in place and safeguarding funds for beneficiaries to receive in the future.
+Through its Funds for Living Program, Fifth Season Financial allows those affected by pancreatic cancer to receive a large cash advance from their life insurance policy while keeping the policy in place and safeguarding funds for beneficiaries to receive in the future.
 Unlike most pancreatic cancer charities, there are no restrictions on how the funds can be used; individuals may use them for co-pays and treatment-related costs, or to pay other bills, take a vacation, give gifts to loved ones, or anything else.

 National Pancreatic Cancer Foundation